Joey Clinkscales

-William Joseph Clinkscales (born May 21, 1964) is an American football executive and former player who serves as the director of player personnel for the Vegas Vipers of the XFL.
+William Joseph Clinkscales (born May 21, 1964) is an American professional football executive and former player who recently served as the director of player personnel for the Vegas Vipers of the XFL.
 Clinkscales was previously the director of player personnel for the Oakland Raiders of the National Football League (NFL).
 He has worked for the New York Jets from 1994 to 2012, rising to Vice President of College Scouting during his final four years with the team.
-A former wide receiver, he was drafted in 1987 by the Pittsburgh Steelers.
+A former wide receiver, he was selected by the Pittsburgh Steelers in the ninth round of the 1987 NFL draft.
 He played in the NFL for two seasons, initially with the Steelers, and then with the Tampa Bay Buccaneers.

 Clinkscales played college football at the University of Tennessee, where he was a member of the 1985 "Sugar Vols" squad, and was a captain of the 1986 team.

 Early life

 Clinkscales was born in Asheville, North Carolina.
 He attended Austin-East High School in Knoxville, Tennessee, where he was a teammate of future NFL players Reggie McKenzie and Raleigh McKenzie.
 A dual-threat quarterback, he passed for 1,059 yards and ran for 900 to win All-South and All-State honors during his senior season.
 He also played basketball, averaging 14 points and 6 assists per game.
 He was ranked the number two recruit in the state of Tennessee by the Knoxville News Sentinel.